Planning on hiking Yushan soon? In this guide, you’ll find everything you should know !

 The bus journey is operated by Yuanlin bus (website only in Mandarin).

-Chiayi is easily reachable by direct train from Taipei, Kaohsiung or any big cities on the west coast.There’s also a train between Chiayi and Alishan.
+The first step is to take a train from Taipei to Chiayi.
+It takes about 3 hours.
+Chiayi is easily reachable by direct train from Taipei, Taichung, Kaohsiung or any big cities on the west coast.
+After reaching Chiayi, you have several options:

 You could also rent a scooter or a car in Chiayi or Alishan and ride it up there.

 Cycling is another interesting option if you have the legs.
 That’s what I did.